rwtechwiki/rwtechwiki.github.io/Zettelkasten/eslide.md

 # eslide - Extended Slide
 ![[eslide_header.gif]]
 # Description:
-There is a window to extend a [[slide]] by throwing a weapon item backwards during frames 10 through 15.
+There is a window to extend a [[slide]] by throwing a weapon item backwards during frames 10 through 15 of the slide.
 The extended slide lasts considerably longer, and has a slightly larger window to perform the corresponding [[epounce]] and [[eflip]].

 # Notes:
 At the end of an extended slide, slugcat is popped upright out of crouching state.
 It is possible to use this to perform an [[eairhop]].